theos/theos.dev/docs/Variables.md

 - XXX_BUNDLE_RESOURCE_DIRS (str)
   - File path(s) for the current bundle's resource directory
-  - Space-separated list or any other standard GNU Make conventions
+  - Space-separated list or any other standard GNU Make convention

 - XXX_BUNDLE_RESOURCE_FILES (str)
   - File path(s) for the current bundle's resource files
-  - Space-separated list or any other standard GNU Make conventions
+  - Space-separated list or any other standard GNU Make convention

 - XXX_BUNDLE_INSTALL_PATH (str)
   - File path where you'd like to install the final bundle product